Estimated reading time: 13 minutes

 Types of Ehlers-Danlos Syndrome

-There are 13 known subtypes of EDS, ranging from common to rare.
+There are 13 recognized subtypes of EDS [5], ranging from common to ultra-rare.
 Some of the main ones include:

-- Classical EDS: Caused by variants in COL5A1 or COL5A2 genes, leading to stretchy skin and poor wound healing.
+- Classical EDS (cEDS): Caused by variants in COL5A1 or COL5A2 genes, leading to stretchy skin, poor wound healing, and prominent scarring.
+Prevalence is approximately 1 in 20,000 - 40,000.

-- Kyphoscoliotic EDS: Rare; marked by severe spine curvature.
+- Kyphoscoliotic EDS: Rare; marked by severe spine curvature from infancy and progressive muscle weakness.

 Is Ehlers-Danlos Syndrome Genetic?